-Better still, both generations of Mazda 3 are available as not only 5-door hatchbacks, but also 4-door saloons, catering for most tastes and family sizes.
+Better still, both generations of Mazda 3 are available as not only five-door hatchbacks but also four-door saloons, catering for most tastes and family sizes.

 It really is the supermodel of the family hatch class.